 DISCLAIMER: Most of this information may not be 100% accurate because Floyd Rose himself has never discussed the Japanese era in detail (or ever).
 This is an accumulation of evidence-based research from myself and other vintage Floyd Rose experts.
 Some of this information may change as time goes on.
 If you have any information to add on these pages, please email me.

-PROTOTYPE STYLE #2: ^ This, I believe, is a Japanese “prototype” FRT-3 that was supposedly made from a Floyd’s lost wax tooling in Japan according to one person who contacted Floyd Rose with questions (more below) regarding this FRT-3 style.
+This is a Japanese “prototype” FRT-3 that was supposedly made from a Floyd’s lost wax tooling in Japan according to one person who contacted Floyd Rose with questions (more below) regarding this FRT-3 style.
 It features no Floyd logo, has thinner chrome-plated insert blocks, and features an extremely rare end-slanted sustain block.
-This FRT-3 prototype may also be the version supposedly on Eddie’s Unchained guitar (If you have clear photos of his FRT-3 trem on the unchained guitar, please contact me).
 This is what one seller claimed about this proto style FRT-3 when asking the Floyd Rose marketing department:

 “I called and was transferred to the President of Marketing and he asked me to send photo’s.
 He’s obviously a busy guy, so took a few weeks & he got back to me.
 The following is the main text/body of his reply and I will forward the actual e-mail in it’s entirety to the next owner: